 In short, you provide value and in turn they become increasingly aware of your company as an expert resource.
 You build up trust with them before urging them to convert.

-Gary Vaynerchuk calls the process “jab, jab, jab, right hook” in this video entitled “Marketers Ruin Everything”, referring to direct advertising as “right hooks”.
+Gary Vaynerchuk calls the process “jab, jab, jab, right hook”, referring to direct advertising as “right hooks”.
 You soften your audience up with a few “jabs”, or valuable content, first to open them up to the “right hook”, the push to conversion, when it comes.

 Inbound marketing (or content marketing) is a glamorous marketing tactic, and it works.
 You get to establish yourself as an authority on a subject, provide value to and engage with potential customers on topics other than how great your products and services are.
 Some top-notch content marketing types include: